Infiltration (hydrology): Green and Ampt

 Once integrated, one can easily choose to solve for either volume of infiltration or instantaneous infiltration rate:

 Using this model one can find the volume easily by solving for $F(t)$.
-However the variable being solved for is in the equation itself so when solving for this one must set the variable in question to converge on zero, or another appropriate constant.
+However, the variable being solved for is in the equation itself so when solving for this one must set the variable in question to converge on zero, or another appropriate constant.
 A good first guess for $F$ is the larger value of either $Kt$ or $\sqrt {2\psi \, \Delta\theta Kt}$.
-These values can be obtained by solving the model with log replaced with its Taylor-Expansion around one, of the zeroth and second order respectively.
+These values can be obtained by solving the model with a log replaced with its Taylor-Expansion around one, of the zeroth and second order respectively.
 The only note on using this formula is that one must assume that $h_0$, the water head or the depth of ponded water above the surface, is negligible.
 Using the infiltration volume from this equation one may then substitute $F$ into the corresponding infiltration rate equation below to find the instantaneous infiltration rate at the time, $t$, $F$ was measured.